-Ikebukuro station is the center of the area.
+Ikebukuro station is the center of this area.

-So more than 2.7 million people a day use this station, and it ranks second after Shinjuku station in Japan, also in the world.
+So, more than 2.7 million people a day use this station, and it ranks second after Shinjuku station in Japan.

 The downtown Ikebukuro is relatively narrower area than Shinjuku or Shibuya, and the residental areas spread around the downtown.